-Beyond the annual target achievement, the annual bonus shall also provide incentives for long-term and sustainable growth in the value of the Company.
-The targets to be set annually are already intended in themselves to promote the strategic and sustainable development of Klöckner & Co, as described above.
+Beyond the annual target achievement, the annual bonus is intended to provide incentives for long-term and sustainable growth in the value of the Company.
+The targets to be set annually are already intended in themselves to promote the strategic and sustainable development of Klöckner & Co, as described above, as they shall contain targets that are derived from the multi-year and long-term strategic planning and represent milestones towards the achievement of the Company's long-term development goals.
 In addition, the members of the Management Board must use the majority of the annual bonus amount after statutory tax and social insurance deductions to purchase shares in the Company and hold them on a long-term basis.
+Due to its level and the lock-up period, which generally also applies beyond any termination of Management Board service, the personal investment also obliges members of the Management Board to build up and hold a significant share ownership (share ownership).

 The personal investment component is ensured to exceed the remaining cash component by requiring Management Board members to purchase such shares for a flat 30% of their gross annual bonus.
 Assuming a 50% tax and social insurance burden, 60% of the annual net bonus is consequently converted into the personal investment component.
-The shares are normally purchased on the first stock market trading day of the month following the payout of the cash component.
+The shares are normally purchased on the first stock market trading day of the month following payout of the cash component.